Thinking of setting up a home-based business? There's no better time than now.

 Of course, if you want to self-publish, there are additional costs such as book design fees, marketing, promotional expenses, and editing services.
-But it’s a good business idea for creative writers at home.
+But it’s a good business to start in the Philippines for creative writers at home.

 16. Home Salon Services

 Starting the business from scratch?
 Invest in hairstyling and haircutting equipment and supplies.
-Salon chairs and shampoo chairs cost around PHP 8,000.
-Prepare to shell out around PHP 50,000 to get your home salon business started.
-It will also be beneficial to keep yourself updated with the latest hairstyles and trends.
+Salon chairs and shampoo chairs cost around ₱8,000.
+Prepare to shell out around ₱50,000 to get your home salon business started.
+Don't forget to keep yourself updated with the latest hairstyles and trends.

 17. Print on Demand

-Another great home-based business in the Philippines is print on demand.
-If you want to sell your own shirt designs, just upload your design on your online store and only have it printed when someone places an order.
+Another great home-based business in the Philippines is print-on-demand.
+If you want to sell your own shirt designs, just upload your design to your online store and print it only when someone places an order.
 This eliminates the need to buy printing machines and hire staff.

 Some of the popular print providers in the Philippines are Teespring, PrintDrop, and Printful.
 And yes, you don’t need to shell out money to get your printing business started.
-You just need to have an online store where your customers can buy your items.
+You just need to set up an online store where your customers can buy your items.